nylas/nylas-mail/docs/React.md

 Here's a quick look at standard components you can require from `nylas-component-kit`:

-- **{Menu}**: Allows you to display a list of items consistent with the rest of the Nylas Mail user experience.
+- **{Menu}**: Allows you to display a list of items consistent with the rest of the N1 user experience.

 - **{Spinner}**: Displays an indeterminate progress indicator centered within it's container.